Samson-Mano/Spherical_harmonics/README.md

 ### How to Contribute:
 - Fork the repository and submit a pull request.
 - Open an [issue](https://github.com/Samson-Mano/Spherical_harmonics/issues) to report bugs or suggest features.
-- Review the [CONTRIBUTING.md](link_to_contributing) file for more details.

 ---

 ## License

 This project is licensed under the **MIT License**.
-See the [LICENSE](link_to_license) file for more details.
+See the [LICENSE](/LICENSE.txt) file for more details.

 ---

 ## Acknowledgments

 Thank you for using the **Spherical Harmonics** project!
-We hope this tool helps you explore and understand spherical harmonic mode shapes and their applications.
+Hope this tool helps you explore and understand spherical harmonic mode shapes and their applications.

 ## Screenshots